junxit/us-congress-bills-110/bill.md

 - **(1)** in the section heading, by adding at the end “or contracts”;
 - **(2)** by adding at the end the following:
   > - **(c)**
-  >   - **(1)** Unless this subsection is waived by the head of a Federal agency, a person who has a seriously delinquent tax debt shall be proposed for debarment from any contract awarded by the Federal government pursuant to procedures established by regulation by the Administrator for Federal Procurement Policy.
+  >   - **(1)** Unless this subsection is waived by the head of a Federal agency, a person who has a seriously delinquent tax debt shall be proposed for debarment from any contract awarded by the Federal Government.
-  >   - **(2)** The head of any Federal agency that issues an invitation for bids or a request for proposals for a negotiated acquisition shall require each person that submits a bid or proposal to submit with the bid or proposal a form—
+  >   - **(2)** The head of any Federal agency that issues an invitation for bids or a request for proposals for a contract in an amount greater than the simplified acquisition threshold (as defined in section 4(11) of the Office of Federal Procurement Policy Act (41 U.S.C.
+401(11)) shall require each person that submits a bid or proposal to submit with the bid or proposal a form—
   >     - **(A)** certifying that the person does not have a seriously delinquent tax debt; and
   >     - **(B)** authorizing the Secretary of the Treasury to disclose to the head of the agency information limited to describing whether the person has a seriously delinquent tax debt.
   >   - **(3)** The Secretary shall make available to all Federal agencies a standard form for the certification and authorization described in paragraph (2).
-  >   - **(4)** Not later than 270 days after the date of enactment of this subsection, the Administrator for Federal Procurement Policy shall issue revised regulations to incorporate the requirements of this subsection.
+  >   - **(4)** Not later than 270 days after the date of enactment of this subsection, the Federal Acquisition Regulation shall be revised to incorporate the requirements of this subsection.
   >   - **(5)** For purposes of this subsection:
   >     - **(A)** The term contract means a binding agreement entered into by a Federal agency for the purpose of obtaining property or services, but does not include—
   >       - **(i)** a contract designated by the head of the agency as assisting the agency in the performance of disaster relief authorities; or